Cerise (comics): Publication history

 Cerise first appeared in Excalibur #47 (March 1992), created by Alan Davis.
-Visually the character was a reuse of a design for a proposed series called Warpforce, pitched to DC Comics by Davis and Paul Neary.
-When DC passed on the series Davis decided to refine the design and include it in Excalibur.
+Visually the character was a reuse of a design to be used in a proposed series called Warpforce, pitched to DC Comics by Davis and Paul Neary.
+When DC rejected the series, Davis decided to refine the design and include it in Excalibur.

 Fictional character biography

 Cerise is an extraterrestrial from the planet Shaskofrugnon in the Shi'ar empire.
 As she has revealed in her first appearance, she is the gene stock of Subruki, Zarstock, and Kuli Ka.
 She was accidentally transported to Earth after deserting the empire's army, the Ghrand Jhar, refusing to fire upon innocents and as a result causing the death of her crew.
 She became a member of Excalibur upon encountering them, and later became romantically involved with Nightcrawler.

-Alongside Excalibur, she battled the Anti-Phoenix's rock creatures.
-She also fought Necrom alongside Excalibur.
-She later encountered the Crazy Gang.
-Alongside Excalibur, she was attacked by Jamie Braddock and Sat-Yr-9, but the team managed to overpower their attackers.
-She next aided Excalibur and the X-Men against Troll Associates.
-Cerise and Nightcrawler then encountered the Knight Errant.
-She was then attacked by the Sentinels and captured by Nigel Orpington-Smythe.
-She then met Khaos, and alongside Khaos and Excalibur she battled his foe Ghath on their planet Irth, and invited Khaos to join Excalibur.

-During the "Warpies Saga", wherein superhuman children were being manipulated, Cerise was baffled with the concept of "children".
-Shadowcat tried to explain to her how infants are born and grow up to become adults.
+During the "Warpies Saga", wherein superhuman children were being manipulated, Cerise is baffled with the concept of "children".
+Shadowcat tries to explain to her how infants are born and grow up to become adults.
 Cerise reveals that she "emerged from the source" as she is.

-Eventually, Cerise was taken into custody by the Starjammers for her crimes against the Shi'ar empire.
-She was sent to the pan-dimensional prison Krag, where she was revealed to have destroyed the Shi'ar recruitment vehicle (Ghrand Jhar) to prevent it from carrying out further acts of genocide.
-She was forced to kill Fang, a member of the Imperial Guard, in personal combat.
-The Shi'ar empress Lilandra Neramani pardoned Cerise for her crimes, given their circumstances, and allowed her to serve out her prison sentence as a personal aide.
-Cerise's role in the Shi'ar empire is to investigate reports of brutality and violence among Shi'ar officials.
+Cerise is taken into custody by the Starjammers for her crimes against the Shi'ar empire.
+She is sent to the pan-dimensional prison Krag, where she is revealed to have destroyed the Shi'ar recruitment vehicle (Ghrand Jhar) to prevent it from carrying out further acts of genocide.
+Cerise is forced to kill Fang, a member of the Imperial Guard, in personal combat.
+Shi'ar empress Lilandra Neramani pardons Cerise for her crimes, given their circumstances.
+Cerise is allowed to serve out her prison sentence as a personal aide, investigating brutality and violence among Shi'ar officials.

-During 2000's "Maximum Security" crossover, Nightcrawler professed at one point that he still loves her, but at the time he was planning to become a Catholic priest, and thus could not rekindle their relationship.

 Cerise appeared in the 2006 storyline "Annihilation" as a member of the Graces, a group of female warriors led by Gamora.

 Cerise appeared in the 2018 series Mr. & Mrs. X, protecting the egg containing Xandra Neramani and enlisting the help of Gambit and Rogue.